paul-kallumkal/BrawlBot/README.md

 auto  (true/false)
 reset

-The bot is hosted on replit (https://replit.com/@PaulKallumkal/BrawlBot)
+The bot is hosted on [Replit.com](https://replit.com/@PaulKallumkal/BrawlBot)
-Uptimebot is used to keep it active 24/7 (https://uptimerobot.com/)
+To keep it active 24/7 the bot relies on [uptimerobot.com](https://uptimerobot.com/)

 A special thanks to Brawlhalla developers for supporting this project by providing an API key which Brawlbot uses to fetch information